A-Solo-Engineer/A-Solo-Engineer/README.md

 ### 🙋 Who am I?

-I'm a 14-year-old solo developer passionate about **AI**, **computer vision**, and **mechatronics**.
-I build research tools and image analysis pipelines that automate discovery and extract meaningful insights from data and the web.
+I'm a 14-year-old solo developer passionate about **AI**, **Automation**, and **mechatronics**.
+I build research tools, automation tools and analysis pipelines that automate discovery and extract meaningful insights from data and the web.

 - 🎯 Goal: MIT
-- 🔭 Focus: AI, autonomous systems, microcontrollers, computer vision
+- 🔭 Focus: AI, autonomous systems,
-- 🤝 Open to: collaboration, mentorship, and maker projects
+- 🤝 Open for collaboration

 ---